Ardabil rug: Sarabi

 These carpets derived their names from the town of Sarab situated between Tabriz and Ardabil, There are the following versions of the Sarabi carpet:

 The center field covered with the vertical lines, which are decorated by blooming branches arranged one after another in am asymmetrical way.

 The center field with one gel.
 The carpets are beautiful and harmonious in color.
-The vegetal ornamental elements are woven almost in dotted lines, which to some extent resembles Karabakh carpets.
+The vegetal ornamental elements are woven almost in dotted lines, which to some extent resembles Persian carpets woven in Karabakh.